Felipe7x/Bestsellers-New-York-Times/README.md

 ## What does project do?
-This project allow you to generate new names of books and authors.
+This project allow you to generate new names of books and authors .
 Also create plot:

 ![Plot](https://thumbs.gfycat.com/TenseSourKitfox-size_restricted.gif)